 Key-Moori Methods 1 and 2 are useful tools to construct 1-designs from simple groups and their maximal subgroups (see [6]).
 In the first method, the designs are symmetric and constructed by the primitive permutation representations of the groups.
 In Method 2, the 1-designs can be constructed from a G-conjugacy class, intersecting a maximal subgroup of G. In recent years, many authors have applied the Key-Moori methods to construct 1-designs invariant under the finite simple groups.
 For example, the methods have been applied to some sporadic simple groups in [1, 2, 8, 9, 12] and some families of finite simple groups in [4, 5, 10, 11, 13, 14].
 Recently, a third method has been introduced by Moori (see [7]) to construct designs from the fixed points of a permutation group.
-In all these three methods, the automorphism groups of the designs contain G, but little is known about the structure of automorphism groups of these designs in general.
-In [3], the authors obtained some results on the automorphism groups of designs constructed by Key-Moori Methods 1 and 2.
+In all these three methods, the automorphism groups of the designs contain G, but little is known about the structure of automorphism groups of designs constructed by Key-Moori Methods 1 and 2.
 In particular, they proved that the automorphism group of a design constructed by one of these methods contains a normal subgroup which is a direct product of some symmetric groups.
 The structure of this normal subgroup is related to the following general definition.

-Corresponding author.
+\Corresponding author.

-$E\text{-}mail\ addresses:\ amin.saeidi@ul.ac.za$
+E-mail addresses: amin.saeidi@ul.ac.za

 Definition 1.1.
-Let \mathcal{D} be a 1- (v, k, λ) design.
-Let x be a point of the design contained in the blocks $B_1, ..., B{\lambda}$.
+Let $\mathcal{D}$ be a 1- $(v, k, \lambda)$ design.
+Let x be a point of the design contained in the blocks $B_1, ..., B{\lambda}$ .
 We define: